How to shop on Black Friday 2024: get the most out of the holiday sales

 Home Depot Black Friday Deals: see today's best deals

-Home Depot is one of our favorite places to shop for anything to do with home and yard improvements or maintenance: it's where we go when we need a cordless leaf blower, a masonry drill or a whole new bathroom set.
-It's also a great place to get gardening gear, and because sales of that are seasonal Black Friday is a particularly good time to be buying.
+Home Depot is one of our favorite places to shop for home and yard improvements or maintenance.
+We go there when we need a cordless leaf blower, a masonry drill, or a whole new bathroom set.
+It's also a great place to get gardening gear, and because sales of that are seasonal, Black Friday is a particularly good time to buy.

 Amazon Black Friday Deals: shop early offers